nazmus767921/nazmus767921/README.md

 # 🌟 And if you're feeling especially adventurous or Want me to craft for you:

-`Just say hi: Drop me a message on any of the above-mentioned platforms.
+`Just say hi: Drop me a message on any of the platforms mentioned above.
 I love chatting about web dev, design, and all things tech!
 Thanks for stopping by!`